 Standards for 3D Model Inspection

 2.1.6 Geometry must not have open edges or borders that cause see-through cracks in the model when rendered.
 Note: Only models inspected after June 15, 2013 are guaranteed to meet this point of the specification.

 2.2.2 Mostly quads – The model must use quads as much as possible.
-A range of 5%-10% triangles is acceptable for most models, but you should actively endeavor to minimize their usage in your work.
+A range of up to 20% triangles is acceptable for most models, but you should actively endeavor to minimize their usage in your work.
 Models are inspected manually to ensure excessive triangles aren’t present.

 Note that realtime models will often have a much higher percentage of triangles to meet the requirement of minimum geometry possible to form the object.